Coder-Nicki/NicoleHulett_T1A2/README.md

 ***

 ## Functionality/Features
-I have created a portfolio website that is responsive to all screen sizes, including mobile, tablet and desktop so that it is asscessible for everyone.
+I have created a portfolio website that is responsive to all screen sizes, including mobile, tablet and desktop so that it is accessible for everyone.
 I have utilised a simple design throughout the website, with small parts showing off different CSS skills I have learnt.
 The web site includes four main pages.

 - Home page: This is the landing page when viewing the website.
 It can also be accessed by clicking on my logo in the top left corner in the header.
 This page features a circular profile picture and links to my social pages.